Host Your Own AI Agent with OpenClaw - Free 1-Click Setup!

 enableLookups="false" />

-• acceptCount: Waiting line length before turning away new requests
+• acceptCount: queue size before rejecting new requests

-• connectionTimeout: How long to wait before closing inactive connections
+• connectionTimeout: how long inactive connections stay open

 <Context>